-So…I decided to create my own recipe that would not only be super crunchy on the outside, but also tender on the inside.
+So, I decided to create my own recipe, that would not only be super crunchy on the outside, but also tender on the inside.
 It’s all about the marrying of the ingredients to create that perfect bite.
-If you are local to Charlotte, head on over to The Carolina Meat & Fish Co. and grab a pound or so of tubes and tentacles and let’s start frying!
+If you are local to Charlotte, head on over to The Carolina Meat & Fish Co. and grab a pound or so of tubes and tentacles, and let’s start frying!
 This is a great appetizer for your Feast of the Seven Fishes dinner.
 Check out my other recipes for your Christmas Eve table by clicking here!

 Rinse the tubes and tentacles in a colander.
-Remove any squid fins from the tubes…they are edible, but best taken off for this recipe.
+Remove any squid fins from the tubes.
+They are edible, but best taken off for this recipe.
 Cut tubes into rings.
 Lightly salt.
 Soak the rings and tentacles in the buttermilk for at least 20 minutes.